Jon-NJ/bookclub-plugin/help/menu_profile.md

 The feature is still experimental.
 Here are a few things to know before you use the feature:
 - You can only send from the email address registered in WordPress. **EMails from other addresses will be ignored.**
 - It is a WordPress only feature - members who have not yet created an account cannot participate.
-- Only users with the opt-in setting 'Receive EMail from others' of 'Yes'.
+- Only users with the opt-in setting 'Participate in group email' of 'Yes'.
 Can send messages.
 This is because it must be possible to reply to them with a direct message.
 - There are various categories of forwarding behavior.
 The rules for who can send vary by the category.
   - Direct messages.
 The receiver must have opted-in, but they do not need to be in any groups.
   - Bookclub groups.
 The sender can be an administrator or a member of the group.
 Only users who have opted-in will receive the message.